dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T1898: Marijuana offers medical benefits compared to legal substances.
+### T1898: Marijuana is less harmful than other legal substances and has medical benefits.

 |Support|
 |---|